What does the post-Covid leasing industry look like?

-Partners with experience in AI & ML, who understand how it might be used in the future can allow the benefits to be explored in your specific circumstances, without needing to recruit and integrate data scientists and engineers into your organization.
+Partners with experience in AI & ML, who understand how it might be used in the future can allow the benefits to be explored in your specific circumstances, without needing to recruit and integrate data scientists and engineers into your organisation.

 Some activities are too big for almost any company.
-For example, the variety of considerations for consumer finance means some form of credit reference agency almost always needs to be used: no one has enough data for their underwriters to make an informed decision.
-Similarly, an auction house or a company like 3stepIT has the depth of product, experience, and logistics to allow assets to be resold, reused, or recycled most efficiently at the end of a lease.
+For example, the variety of considerations for consumer finance means some form of credit reference agency almost always needs to be used: no-one has enough data for their underwriters to make an informed decision.
+Similarly, an auction house or a company like 3stepIT has the depth of product, experience and logistics to allow assets to be resold, reused or recycled most efficiently at the end of a lease.

 When selecting partners, particularly if they’re going to have access to your end-customer data, it’s important to have an efficient supplier assessment process.
-Looking for certifications, like ISO 27001 & SOC 1 & 2 - and using pre-built questionnaires for standardized information gathering - can ensure you’re getting partners you can trust while also getting value delivered more quickly.
+Looking for certifications, like ISO 27001 & SOC 1 & 2 - and using pre-built questionnaires for standardised information gathering - can ensure you’re getting partners you can trust while also getting value delivered more quickly.

 The rate of change of people’s expectations - whether customers or staff - has accelerated through the pandemic.
 Cop26 and the IPCC have highlighted how far we still must go to address the climate crisis.
 We don’t yet know where the new normal will settle.